Creating a Logo

 3. Versatility

-Your logo will be used in a variety of places: on websites, business cards, t-shirts, billboards, social media profile pictures.
+Your logo will be used in a wide variety of places: on websites, business cards, t-shirts, billboards, social media profile pictures.
 Therefore, it must look good in every situation:

-• On different backgrounds: There should be a version that looks good both on light and dark backgrounds.
+• On different backgrounds: There should be a version that looks good on both light and dark backgrounds.

 4. Relevance